MLMI2-CSSI/foundry/README.md

 [See full examples](./examples)

 # Contributing
 Foundry is an Open Source project and we encourage contributions from the community.
-To contribute, please fork from the `main` branch and open a Pull Request.
+To contribute, please fork from the `main` branch and open a Pull Request on the `main` branch.
 A member of our team will review your PR shortly.

 # Primary Support
 This work was supported by the National Science Foundation under NSF Award Number: 1931306 "Collaborative Research: Framework: Machine Learning Materials Innovation Infrastructure".